kyma-project/kyma/docs/serverless-v2/08-01-create-function.md

 5. Select **Save** to confirm changes.

-    The `Lambda {NAME} updated successfully` message appears confirming the changes were saved.
-Once deployed, the new lambda should have the `RUNNING` status in the list of all lambdas under the **Functions [preview]** view.
+    The `Function {NAME} updated successfully` message appears confirming the changes were saved.
+Once deployed, the new function should have the `RUNNING` status in the list of all functions under the **Functions [preview]** view.

     </details>
 </div>